Program execution |

 Scope describes how much of the input code is considered to apply optimizations.

 Local scope optimizations use information local to a basic block.
-[2] Since basic blocks have no control flow, these optimizations need very little analysis, saving time and reducing storage requirements, but this also means that no information is preserved across jumps.
+[5] Since basic blocks contain no control flow statements, these optimizations require minimal analysis, reducing time and storage requirements.
+However, no information is retained across jumps.

-Global scope optimizations, a.k.a. intraprocedural methods, act on whole functions.
-[2] This gives them more information to work with, but often makes expensive computations necessary.
+Global scope optimizations, also known as intra-procedural optimizations, operate on individual functions.
+[5] This gives them more information to work with, but often makes expensive computations necessary.
 Worst-case assumptions need to be made when function calls occur or global variables are accessed because little information about them is available.

 Peephole optimizations are usually performed late in the compilation process after machine code has been generated.
-This optimization examines a few adjacent instructions (like "looking through a peephole" at the code) to see whether they can be replaced by a single instruction or a shorter sequence of instructions.
-[3] For instance, a multiplication of a value by 2 might be more efficiently executed by left-shifting the value or by adding the value to itself (this example is also an instance of strength reduction).
+This optimization examines a few adjacent instructions (similar to "looking through a peephole" at the code) to see whether they can be replaced by a single instruction or a shorter sequence of instructions.
+[4] : 554 For instance, a multiplication of a value by two might be more efficiently executed by left-shifting the value or by adding the value to itself (this example is also an instance of strength reduction).

 Interprocedural optimizations analyze all of a program's source code.
-The greater the quantity of information consumed; the more effective the optimizations can be.
+The more information available, the more effective the optimizations can be.
 The information can be used for various optimizations including function inlining, where a call to a function is replaced by a copy of the function body.

 Machine code optimization uses an object code optimizer to analyze the executable task image of the program after all of an executable machine code has been linked.
 Some of the techniques that can be applied in a more limited scope, such as macro compression which saves space by collapsing common sequences of instructions, are more effective when the entire executable task image is available for analysis.
 [4]